 You are here

-Advancing Research to Improve the Lives of People with Communication Disorders: A Message from the NIDCD Acting Director
+Advancing Research to Improve the Lives of People with Deafness or Other Communication Disorders

 Judith Cooper, Ph.D.

-For 30 years, the National Institute on Deafness and Other Communication Disorders (NIDCD) has supported basic and clinical research and research training on communication disorders.
+For 30 years, the National Institute on Deafness and Other Communication Disorders (NIDCD) has supported basic and clinical research and research training on deafness and other communication disorders.
 At least 20 percent of U.S. adults have a significant impairment of hearing, balance, taste, smell, voice, speech, or language.
 For these individuals, the basic components of communication (sensing, interpreting, and responding to their environment) can be challenging.

 Hearing and Balance

 Many factors contribute to hearing loss and balance dysfunction, which can occur at any age and affect communication, safety, and quality of life.
 The NIDCD’s robust program of basic and clinical research on hearing and balance includes genetics, genomics, and proteomics.
 This research focuses, in part, on the identification of genes involved in hearing loss to lead to earlier diagnosis and treatment, and to new therapies.

 Nearly 30 million adults in the United States could benefit from using hearing aids, but only one in four has used them.
 The NIDCD supports innovative clinical and translational research to lay the foundation for making hearing health care more accessible and affordable.
 Current research includes identifying barriers to care and assessing novel service delivery and screening models.

 Researchers are also applying cochlear implant technology to develop other neural prostheses.
 These devices will, for example, provide a sense of hearing for people whose auditory nerve is removed or damaged; normalize balance by electrically stimulating the vestibular nerve; and help patients with severe speech and physical impairments express themselves using speech synthesized from brain-computer interfaces.